Why should you use competitive analysis?

 Number of mentions per sentiment: a comparison (Nike, Adidas, Converse)

-Identifying areas for improvement
+Identify areas for improvement

 You may find areas that are lacking and require improvement when compared to your competitors’ strategy – be it in content, social media performance, SEO or other areas.

-Competitor analysis is something that every business ought to do.
+Competitive analysis is something that every business ought to do.
 Be it the “old-fashioned way” or with the help of the newest tools and technologies – it needs to be done.
 To keep ahead of, or at the very least, be in step with your biggest competitors.